yanivnizan/knowledge-base/src/documents/unity/store/Store_FAQ.html.md

 **How can I test the products that I want to sell in Google Play?**

 In testing mode, you should use [Google's test product IDs](http://developer.android.com/google/play/billing/billing_testing.html#billing-testing-static).
-Please notice that you should use "android.test.purchased" for all the products you want to successfully test, and that you can use this same product ID for more than one product.
+Please notice that you should use "android.test.purchased" for all the products you want to successfully test, and that you can use this same *test* product ID for more than one product.
 Once you are done with testing mode you can define your actual product IDs, as explained in our [Google Play IAB](/android/store/Store_GooglePlayIAB) tutorial.

 ---